Fadma1234/node-palindrome/README.md

 ### Goal: Create a simple web application that uses the fs and http modules to validate if a string is a palindrome server side.
 ### Tech Stack:
-HTML
+- HTML
-For the structure.

-CSS
+- CSS
-For styling.

-JavaScript
+- JavaScript

-node server
+- node server
-### How to View:
-Download or clone this repo.
-Open index.html in your browser.
+### Live Demo
 Click the link on the right under About to see the live demo.